vvseva/page/content/about.md

 date: "2021-04-09T18:42:49-05:00"
 images:
 - /about_files/do-not-save-me.jpg
-title: About
+title: Vsevolod Suschevskiy
 ---

 ## Short

-I am [Vsevolod Suschevskiy](/about_files/do-not-save-me.jpg), but please call me Seva in order to save your speech apparatus, so here is my [CV](https://github.com/vvseva/cv/raw/master/Vsevolod_Suschevskiy_sCV.pdf).
+I am Vsevolod Suschevskiy [photo](/about_files/do-not-save-me.jpg#floatright "Seva photo"), but please call me Seva in order to save your speech apparatus, so here is my [CV](https://github.com/vvseva/cv/raw/master/Vsevolod_Suschevskiy_sCV.pdf).

-In general, I like what Computational Social Science is, especially, inferring human behavior either with Agent-Based Modeling and/or digital experiments, where social structure might be represented as a network.
+In general, I like what Computational Social Science is, especially, inferring human behavior either with Agent-Based Modeling and/or digital experiments (virtual labs maybe), where social structure might be represented as a network.

 ## Long